LelsersLasers/UnderwaterWorld/README.md

 # Underwater World

-Infinite explorable underwater world created using Rust and WGPU using marching cubes and 3D perlin noise populated with fish (3d boids).
+Infinite explorable underwater world created using Rust and WGPU using marching cubes and 3D perlin noise.

 ## TODO